-What to Do in Caye Caulker:
+The Best Things to Do in Caye Caulker

 Caye Caulker was honestly a little more touristy than I expected, but we were also visiting there during the high season around New Years Eve.
 To me, the highlight of this area of Belize is what lies under the ocean’s surface- the Belize Barrier Reef and the Blue Hole!

-Snorkel Tour or Explore the Island
+One Week in Belize: Day 5 – Snorkel Tour or Explore the Island

 Depending on what time you arrive to Caye Caulker, you may have time to hop on a half-day snorkeling tour if you’re feeling ambitious.
 All of the dive shops in town pretty much have the exact same itinerary for snorkeling tours, but I recommend going with Caveman Snorkeling Tours (which was also recommended to us from our Tikal guide) as they only take small groups.
 They have a half-day tour starting at 2:00.
 (For reference, we left San Ignacio around 7:30am and got to Caye Caulker at 1:30pm- just in time to make it on this tour)